* representative output, MacBook Pro M2, default settings

 Hardware accelerated

-VideoToolbox on Apple Silicon.
-NVENC / QSV / AMF on the rare Mac that has them.
-Falls back to CPU.
+Video uses VideoToolbox on Apple Silicon (NVENC / QSV / AMF on the rare Mac that has them).
+Images compress on CPU in well under a second.

 05